-WARNING

-SAFE AND SECURE STORAGE OF YOUR FIREARM IS ONE OF THE MOST IMPORTANT RULES OF FIREARM SAFETY.
+WARNING: SAFE AND SECURE STORAGE OF YOUR FIREARM IS ONE OF THE MOST IMPORTANT RULES OF FIREARM SAFETY.
 YOUR FAILURE TO FOLLOW THESE RULES MAY RESULT IN SERIOUS INJURY OR DEATH.

 - You must always secure your firearm and ammunition separately so that they are not accessible to children or other unauthorized persons. - Safe and secure storage and transportation of your firearm are your responsibility.
 It is a full-time responsibility. - ALWAYS STORE YOUR FIREARM UNLOADED.
 Your firearm and ammunition should be stored separately in places and in a manner inaccessible to children and unauthorized persons. - SMITH & WESSON HAS PROVIDED A LOCK FOR USE WITH YOUR FIREARM.
 There are also a variety of other locks and safe storage containers available in the marketplace which may be appropriate for your particular needs.
 Consult your local gunshop, hardware store, or local police department for guidance on the variety of other safe storage devices or practices which may be appropriate for your particular needs.
 By purchasing this firearm you have taken on the responsibility of safely securing the firearm at all times and preventing its unauthorized use.
-It is your personal responsibility to safely secure your firearm at all times.
-Do not use a lock on a loaded handgun.
+It is your personal responsibility to select and use whatever devices or practices that will enable you to safely secure your firearm at all times.